Denmark in World War II: Invasion

 Danish soldiers man an anti-aircraft gun, 1940.
 All wear the distinctive Danish helmet.

 The occupation of Denmark was initially not an important objective for the German government.
-The decision to occupy its small northern neighbour was taken to facilitate a planned invasion of the strategically more important Norway, and as a precaution against the expected Allied response.
+The decision to occupy its small northern neighbour was made to facilitate a planned invasion of the strategically more important Norway, and as a precaution against the expected Allied response.
 German military planners believed that a base in the northern part of Jutland, specifically the airfield of Aalborg, would be essential to operations in Norway, and they began planning the occupation of parts of Denmark.
 However, as late as February 1940 no firm decision to occupy Denmark had been made.
 The issue was finally settled when Adolf Hitler personally crossed out the words die Nordspitze Jütlands ("the Northern tip of Jutland") and replaced them with Dä, a German abbreviation for Denmark.

 Although the Danish territory of South Jutland was home to a significant German minority, and the province had been regained from Germany as a result of a plebiscite resulting from the Versailles Treaty, Germany was in no apparent hurry to reclaim it.
 In a much more vague and longer-term way, some Nazis hoped to incorporate Denmark into a greater "Nordic Union" at some stage, but these plans never materialized.
 Officially, Germany claimed to be protecting Denmark from Anglo-French attacks.

 At 4:15 on the morning of 9 April 1940, German forces crossed the border into neutral Denmark.
 In a coordinated operation, German ships began disembarking troops at the docks in Copenhagen.
 Although outnumbered and poorly equipped, Danish soldiers in several parts of the country put up resistance, most notably the Royal Guard in Copenhagen and units in South Jutland.
 As the invasion began, German planes dropped the notorious OPROP! leaflets over Copenhagen calling on Danes to accept the German occupation peacefully, and claiming that Germany had occupied Denmark in order to protect it against Anglo-French attacks.
 Colonel Lunding from the Royal Danish Army's intelligence office later confirmed that Danish intelligence knew the attack would be coming on either 8 or 9 April and had warned the government accordingly.
 The Danish ambassador to Germany, Herluf Zahle, issued a similar warning which was also ignored.